About

 Hi, I’m James!

 From a young age, I loved building and creating.
 In my childhood, that manifested in intricate Lego structures and family woodworking projects.
 In college, I studied Mechanical Engineering, spending many days and nights in the machine shop and electronics lab.
-Early in my career, I designed and built next-generation 5G wireless antenna systems.
-Later on, I helped to develop and deploy autonomous earth-moving robots.
+Early in my career, I designed and built next-generation 5G wireless antenna systems at a telecommunications startup.
+Later, I helped to develop and deploy autonomous earth-moving robots at startup Built Robotics.
+In my last role I had the opportunity to collaborate with an extremeley talented and multidisciplinary team researching and building adapative robotics systems at Autodesk Research.

 Along the way, I discovered and cultivated a passion for building systems at the intersection of hardware, software, and the cutting edge of what is possible.
 Most importantly, though, I am excited by getting those systems out of the lab and doing useful work in the real world.

-Outside the office (or whatever that means in this post-COVID-19 era), I love being active, especially in nature.
+Outside the office, I love being active, especially in nature.
 Lately, that means long hikes or climbs in the Sierra Nevada.
-Rock climbing is another sweet spot for me, where it is physically and mentally challenging and requires constant learning, creativity, and preparation.
-It also helps that, aside from the climbing gym, outdoor climbing venues are some of the most beautiful places on Earth.
+Rock climbing is in the middle of a Venn diagram of physically, mentally, and technically challenging.
+It requires constant learning, creativity, and preparation.
+It also helps that climbing can take you to some of the most beautiful places on Earth.

 This site is an experiment.
 A random assortment of posts and musings.
 Feel free to follow along and reach out!